costs-to-expect/api/README.md

 ## Summary routes

-Eventually there will be a summary route for every API route, until that point, the summary routes are detailed below.
+Eventually there will be a summary route for every API GET endpoint, until that point, the summary routes are detailed below.
 Some use GET parameters to breakdown the data, one example being items which allows you to provide year, month, category and subcategory.
 A summary route should have the same GET parameters as the non summary route.